Update-Free On-Policy Steering via Verifiers: Introduction

 \section{Introduction}

 Behavior Cloning (BC) has become the de-facto standard for training manipulation policies from human teleop data~\cite{brohan2022rt, brohan2023rt, chi2023diffusionpolicy, black2024pi_0, kim2024openvla}.
-Despite their popularity however, BC-based policies can be brittle with their performance varying wildly even within known tasks~\cite{mandlekar2021matters, ross2011reduction, wen2020fighting}.
-Failures of a BC policy often come from imprecise actions on crucial fine-grained interaction points~\cite{florence2022implicit, mandlekar2020human, shafiullah2022behavior, zhao2023learning}.
-A common strategy to mitigate these failures is to collect additional data around interaction points.
-However, this requires laborious and costly data collection and curation~\cite{belkhale2023data, mandlekar2020human}, and human-collected data is not guaranteed to cover the policy's actual failure modes~\cite{kelly2019hg, laskey2017dart, ross2011reduction}.
+Despite their popularity however, BC-based policies can be brittle and their performance varies wildly even within known tasks~\cite{mandlekar2021matters, ross2011reduction, wen2020fighting}.
+Such failures of BC policies often come from imprecise actions on crucial fine-grained interaction points~\cite{florence2022implicit, mandlekar2020human, shafiullah2022behavior, zhao2023learning}.
+While these failures can be mitigated by collecting additional data, this requires laborious and costly data collection and curation~\cite{belkhale2023data, mandlekar2020human}, and human-collected data is not guaranteed to cover the policy's actual failure modes~\cite{kelly2019hg, laskey2017dart, ross2011reduction}.

 To alleviate these issues, we use a rich source of data that is overlooked by other methods: the policy's own evaluation.
 This data contains both successful demonstrations that could be used to reinforce what the policy does \textit{right} and also failures that provide valuable information about what the policy does \textit{wrong}.
 Intuitively, these failures contain crucial information about bottleneck states that require precise manipulation.
 We seek to develop a method that makes use of this failure data.